Jbleezy/BO2-Reimagined/README.md

 ### Jet Gun
 * Kills multiple enemies significantly faster
+* Kills enemies that are in the ground, traversing, or behind barriers
+* Awards points for kills
 * Cools down twice as fast
 * Cools down while not holding weapon
-* Overheats while attempting to fire while meleeing
+* Heats up when firing while meleeing
+* No longer kills when not firing
 * No longer automatically switched to weapon when picked up
 * No longer disassembles when overheated
 * Weapon is taken when overheated